Jalna district: History

-Archaeological excavations show the district was inhabited in the Stone Age.
-According to tradition, the region was originally covered with thick jungle.
-Stories tell of how Rama, Sita and Lakshmana met Agastya at the Godavari in the district.

-Buddhism was introducted in Maharashtra during the reign of Ashoka, and the region was under Maurya authority.
+Buddhism was introduced in Maharashtra during the reign of Ashoka, and the region was under Maurya authority.
 After the collapse of Maurya authority the region became part of the heartland of the Satavahanas, whose capital was in nearby Prathisthana (now Paithan).
 The district then fell into the hands of the Chalukyas of Badami in the 6th century.
 Their rule was replaced by the Rashtrakutas, who ruled the district until the 10th century.
 Then it was taken by the Western Chalukyas.